New campgrounds, facilities increase revenue by 15% at SC parks - South Carolina Radio Network

 After two years of recovering from damage from natural disasters, South Carolina state parks are on the rebound.

-Through March, revenues for the fiscal year at the South Carolina Park Service are up 15 percent, said Director Phil Gaines.
+Revenues for the fiscal year through March are up 15 percent at the South Carolina State Park Service, Director Phil Gaines said.

-“The main reason for that dramatic increase this current year that we’re in compared to last year is the operation of those new facilities that we have,” he said.
+“The main reason for that dramatic increase this current year compared to last year is the operation of those new facilities that we have,” he said.
 “The new campground at Huntington Beach, the new camper cabins at Dreher Island.
-We’re getting ready to open a new marina at Dreher Island, building a new campground at Lake Wateree.”
+We’re getting ready to open a new marina at Dreher Island and building a new campground at Lake Wateree.”

-The success is welcome after damage from Hurricane Matthew in 2016 caused two of the state’s busiest campgrounds at Hunting Island and Edisto Beach State Parks to be closed for nearly one year.
+The success is welcome after damage from Hurricane Matthew in 2016 caused two of the state’s busiest campgrounds at Hunting Island and Edisto Beach State Parks to be closed for nearly a year.

 “We have diversified over the past several years so we are not revenue-dependent on one particular area of the state, such as the coast,” Gaines said.
 “15 years ago we were dependent on revenues from coastal parks.”

 In the 2015-16 fiscal year, South Carolina State Parks raised $28 million in revenue.
-That number for the 2016-17 fiscal year was 27 million.
-In 2015, South Carolina was hit with historic flooding.
-In 2016, Hurricane Matthew hit and a forest fire burned parts of Table Rock State Park.
-In 2017 it was Hurricane Irma.
+That number for the 2016-17 fiscal year was $27 million.
+The past three years have been rough for the park service.
+In 2015, historic flooding damaged several parks.
+In 2016, Hurricane Matthew washed away campgrounds at Edisto, destroyed at dam at Little Pee Dee and left Hunting Island inaccessible.
+Later that year, a forest fire burned parts of Table Rock State Park.
+Then Hurricane Irma smashed through Hunting Island a year later.

 Gaines said 2017 was a disaster recovery year.